Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Safety-Critical Ergodic Exploration

 \underline{Discrete-time Ergodic Trajectory Optimization (ETO)}

-Using the discrete-time ETO we integrate the discrete-time CBF into the optimization problem.
-We include the discrete-time CBF condition in Eq.~\eqref{eq:dcbf-def} into the ETO in Eq.~\eqref{eq:disc_ergodic-opt}, letting $h(x)$ be a valid barrier function with a defined $\gamma$ to derive the following safety-critical ETO:
+Using the discrete-time ETO we integrate the discrete-time CBF condition in Eq.~\eqref{eq:dcbf-def} into the optimization problem.
+Letting $h(x)$ be a valid barrier function with a defined $\gamma$, we derive the following safety-critical ETO problem statement:

 \underline{Safety-Critical Ergodic Trajectory Optimization (SC-ETO)}